 Private school curricula in Terengganu

-Detailed curriculum data for Terengganu’s schools is not widely published online.
 The Islamic private secondary schools generally follow a modified version of the Malaysian national curriculum, adding religious subjects and Arabic on top of the standard KSSM framework.
-Students at these schools typically sit for SPM with additional Islamic studies papers.
+Students at these schools typically sit for SPM with additional Islamic studies papers including Pendidikan Islam, Bahasa Arab, Tasawwur Islam, and at some schools full tahfiz programmes culminating in Quran memorisation certification.

-The two international schools (Ekhlass International School and Utama International School) are the exceptions, but neither has published detailed curriculum information through standard channels.
-If you are looking for Cambridge IGCSE, A-Levels, or the IB Diploma, you will need to contact these schools directly to confirm what they offer and at which year levels.
+The two international schools deliver the Malaysian national curriculum in English-medium format with selected international curriculum elements.
+If you are looking for full Cambridge IGCSE, A-Levels, or the IB Diploma provision, you will need to contact these schools directly to confirm what they offer and at which year levels.
+The state does not currently have any school delivering the full Cambridge IGCSE or IB Diploma pathway.

 Private school fees in Terengganu